saalfeldlab/n5/README.md

 # N5

-N5 is a library to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.
-Other than HDF5, an N5 group is not a single file but simply a directory on the file system.
+N5 is a cloud-first library to store large chunked n-dimensional tensors, and arbitrary meta-data in a hierarchy of groups similar to HDF5.
+Unlike HDF5, an N5 group is not a single file but simply a directory on the file system (or object store).
 Meta-data is stored as a JSON file per each group/ directory.
 Tensor datasets can be chunked and chunks are stored as individual files.
-This enables parallel reading and writing on a cluster.
+This enables parallel reading and writing on a single machine, cluster, or cloud environment without requiring complex concurrency solutions.
 At this time, N5 supports:

 * arbitrary group hierarchies
 * arbitrary meta-data stored as JSON